odedindi/Ricardo/README.md

 The goal of this exercise is to build a (very) **small version of Ricardo** using Ricardo's api.
 The application is described below

-** The typescript branch is experimental, and includes additional features such as pagination and breadcrumbs but types logic is not perfect.
+* The typescript branch is experimental, and includes additional features such as pagination and breadcrumbs but types logic is not perfect.

+* The withFavorite branch is an extention of typescript branch, and on top of it, it includes a small addition, a favorite posibility that is stored in the local storage of the user's broweser.

 ### Home Page